albertzak/open/readme.md

 **plan9**

 plan9 distribution: With the small kernel size mentioned above, it is worth pausing a bit and reflecting on what these kernels can actually do.
 First of all, the filesystem in Plan 9/Inferno runs on a network protocol (9P).
 Whether the file in question is actually on the local computer, or somewhere on the web, is irrelevant.
 Nat- urally a solid security framework is built deep into the system to ensure that all such transactions are safe, again whether or not such transactions happen locally or via the internet, is irrelevant, they are secured regardless (Plan 9 does not have root or setuid problems, and neither does it implicitly trust foreign kernels, like UNIX does).
 What this means, is that Plan 9/Inferno is network and security agnostic.
 Any program running on these systems gets these things for free.
 In addition, each process in Plan 9/Inferno has its own private view of the filesystem, or "names- pace."
 So in effect, all processes run inside their own mini-jails.
 It is easy to control just how much, or how little, access each process should have to the system.
 But this technique was not devised primarily to isolate resources, but to distribute them.
 For example, if you want to run a Mips binary on a PC, just import the cpu from a Mips machine.
 If you want to debug a system that crashes during startup, just import its /proc on a working machine, and run the debugger from there, etc. Since all resources are files, and all processes have their own private view of files, and networks and security are transparent, you can freely mix and mash any resources on the net as you see fit.
 In fact, Plan 9 was designed to run as a single operating system, spread out across multiple physical machines on a network.
 No other operating system, that I am aware of, is even close to providing such capabilities.
-In recent years modern UNIX systems have begun incorporating unicode, jails and snapshots, technologies that Plan 9 had invented in the early 90’s, but their implementations have been clunky, clumsy and laborious to learn in comparison.
+In recent years modern UNIX systems have begun incorporating unicode, jails and snapshots, technologies that Plan 9 had invented in the early 90's, but their implementations have been clunky, clumsy and laborious to learn in comparison.

 plan9 gui: The difference in focus between these two developments of graphics were paramount.
 While X tried to develop a massive Windows like system full of new GUI programs, and more or less ignored the termi- nal, Blit was designed for the purpose of running terminal windows.
 The original UNIX team exploited graphics in many interesting ways to augment the text terminal.
 For example while X went to great lengths to emulate the physical limitations of teletypes in xterm, Blits terminals behaved much like a regular GUI text editor.
 You could freely copy-paste and edit text using simple mouse actions, like you would in any graphical editor.
 This meant that many interactive features of the text terminal, such as substitutions, history and line editing ect, were unnecessary, and subsequently dropped.
 One external desktop did peek their interests though, that of the Oberon operating system.
-At the sur- face the Oberon desktop looks like a regular tiling window manager, but its approach to GUI’s is radically different and unique.
+At the sur- face the Oberon desktop looks like a regular tiling window manager, but its approach to GUI's is radically different and unique.
 Text can be written anywhere inside the GUI and executed with mouse actions.
 This

 design is simple and ingenious, any command line program is automatically available in the GUI, and tech support is simply a matter of emailing the correct instructions to the user and asking him to click on them.
 This design greatly inspired the acme text editor in Plan 9.